-The following is an overview of the four elements of CES' compensation program:
+The following is an overview of the four elements of CES' compensation program for 2019:

-Total Direct Compensation Indirect Compensation Program Base Salary Short-Term Incentives Long-Term Incentives Group Benefit and Perquisite Programs Purpose Compensates executives for leadership, management and operational skills and the degree of accountability inherent in their roles Cash bonuses and grants of RSUs if EBITDAC targets satisfied to reward executives for their contributions to the achievement of annual financial goals.
-RSUs vest one year from the date of grant Grants of RSUs and Incentive Rights if performance based criteria established by the Compensation Committee are satisfied.
+Total Direct Compensation Indirect Compensation Program Base Salary Short-Term Incentives Long-Term Incentives Group Benefit and Perquisite Programs Purpose Compensates executives for leadership, management and operational skills and the degree of accountability inherent in their roles Compensates executives for leadership, management and operational skills and the degree of accountability inherent in their roles Cash bonuses and grants of RSUs if EBITDAC Targets and Corporate and Division Performance Metrics are satisfied to reward executives for their contributions to the achievement of annual financial goals.
+EBITDAC Targets represent 75% of total targeted amount of short-term incentives, with Corporate and Division Performance Metrics representing the remaining 25%.
+RSUs vest one year from the date of grant.
+Grants of RSUs if performance based criteria established by the Compensation Committee are satisfied.
 The performance based long-term incentive plan links the interests of executives and Shareholders by rewarding executives for creating sustained Shareholder value in the long term.
-RSUs vest on the basis of one third each year over a three year period from the date of grant Invests in employee health and well-being Performance Period 1 Year 3 Years At Risk At Risk
+A portion of these RSUs vest on the basis of one third each year over a three year period from the date of grant and a portion of these RSUs cliff vest after three years from the date of grant.
+Invests in employee health and well-being Performance Period 1 Year 3 Years At Risk At Risk

-The following chart outlines the total direct compensation break-down amongst the above-noted compensation categories for the year ended December 31, 2017.
+The following chart outlines the total direct compensation break-down amongst the above-noted compensation categories for the year ended December 31, 2018.